 In each case study, we will examine the antitrust problems presented by the transaction.
 Depending on the case study, these will include predicting antitrust problems and identifying possible defenses and solutions at the earliest stages of a deal when information is scare, performing detailed analyses when information if more available, organizing the defense the transaction, navigating the DOJ/FTC merger review process, anticipating and structuring consent decree settlements, litigating merger antitrust cases, and negotiating provisions in merger agreements to allocate antitrust risk between the merging parties.
 Antitrust, as with economic regulation generally, is as much about process as it is about the substance, so we will spend a meaningful amount of time on the process of merger antitrust reviews, consent settlements, and litigation.

-The two-credit procedure course, which I have been teaching at NYU School of Law since 2010 and at Georgetown since 2017, focuses on how challenges to price fixing and horizontal mergers are raised, pursued, and resolved.
+The two-credit procedure course, which I taught at NYU School of Law from 2010 through 2019 and at Georgetown since 2017, focuses on how challenges to price fixing and horizontal mergers are raised, pursued, and resolved.
 This allows for good treatment of the strategies and tools in the criminal, civil, and administrative sides of antitrust law.
 What is missing, of course, is the application in other areas of antitrust law.
 In the context of contemporary case studies, we will discuss criminal indictments, plea agreements and the DOJ's leniency policy, sufficiency of pleading, presumptions and burdens of proof, rules of evidence (including the use of expert evidence), dispositive pretrial motions, class actions and class action settlement strategies, temporary restraining orders and preliminary injunctions, laches and the statute of limitations, treble damage judgments, interlocutory and final appeals, and Supreme Court review.
 There is no exam, but a paper will be required.
 I am developing a page with some suggestions for paper topics that should give you a feel for what I have in mind.
 While you may develop one of them into a paper, you are entirely free—indeed, encouraged—to explore a topic on your own that interests you.
 You can write on anything provided that (1) the paper addresses a procedural antitrust question or a substantive antitrust question in a procedural context, and (2) we agree on the specific question(s) the paper will address.

 Everything you need for any of the courses is on this web site.
 There is no required text and indeed nothing for you to buy.
 A pdf of the required reading is at the top of each unit page.
 Although we have a lot to cover, the required reading will not take longer than two hours for every hour of class.
 If you hit four hours for a two-credit class and still have more to read, feel free to stop reading.
 I will send around an email every week that prioritizes the reading.
 If you pay attention to the prioritization and run out of time to finish the reading, you will be fine.
 Anything that is really important in the lower priority reading I will cover in class.
 The materials for the most part are presented in full text and everything in them is fair game for discussion in class.
 The materials were chosen variously for their currency, fact patterns, treatment of precedent, procedural posture, evidentiary questions, and, occasionally, the errors they contain.
 Unlike the typical antitrust course, the principal cases are not chosen for their precedential significance.
 While some of these cases will become major precedents, many will not.